-Sunset Process - Senate Judiciary Committee.
-The bill implements the recommendations of the department of regulatory agencies' sunset review and report on the functions of professional review committees as follows:
+Professional review committees - knowledge of reporting data - requirement to update information - rules - original source documents - committee membership - requirement to notify medical and nursing board - continuation under sunset law.
+The act implements the recommendations of the department of regulatory agencies' sunset review and report on the functions of professional review committees as follows:

-- Makes technical amendments repealing references to the committee on anticompetitive conduct since it no longer exists and changing the term "utilization and quality control peer review organization" to "quality improvement organization" to be consistent with federal law ( sections 3 and 4 );
+- Repeals references to the committee on anticompetitive conduct because the committee no longer exists and replaces the term "utilization and quality control peer review organization" with "quality improvement organization" to be consistent with federal law;

-- Clarifies that governing boards reporting data, and the data reported, to the division of professions and occupations in the department of regulatory agencies (division) or a regulatory board may be known to staff of the division ( section 5 );
+- Clarifies that governing boards reporting data, and the data reported, to the division of professions and occupations in the department of regulatory agencies or a regulatory board may be known to staff of the division;

-- Requires governing boards to annually update their information with the division ( section 5 ); and
+- Requires governing boards to annually update their information with the division; and

-- Requires the division to promulgate rules to determine the information a governing board is required to report and to establish a process to remove governing boards from the registry ( section 5 ).
+- Requires the division to promulgate rules to determine the information a governing board is required to report and to establish a process to remove governing boards from the registry.

-- Defines "original source document", exempts such documents from the definition of "records", and specifies when such documents may be subject to subpoena, discovery, or use in a civil action (sections 3 and 4);
+- Defines "original source document", exempts such documents from the definition of "records", and specifies when the documents may be subject to subpoena, discovery, or use in a civil action;

-- Encourages each professional review committee of a hospital to appoint a consumer to service on the committee (section 4);
+- Encourages each professional review committee of a hospital to appoint a consumer to serve on the committee; and

-- Repeals language requiring, in certain situations, a professional review committee for individuals licensed under the "Colorado Medical Practice Act" or the "Nurse Practice Act" medical board or nursing board (section 4); and
+- Repeals language requiring, in certain situations, a professional review committee for individuals licensed under the "Colorado Medical Practice Act" or the "Nurse Practice Act" to notify the medical board or nursing board, as applicable.